 Running training is a very effective way to keep the weight down.
 Running training is in practice only surpassed by very intensive cycling/spinning and cross-country skiing, on the other hand, running is much more accessible and easier to practice than both cycling and cross-country skiing.

-We need to be in contact with our body, and we do that through physical activity.
-Running can compensate from the feeling that the body has become a flaccid appendage to the brain and is just something we used to transport ourselves to work.
+We need to be in contact with our bodies, and we do that through physical activity.
+Running can compensate for the feeling that the body has become a flaccid appendage to the brain and is just something we used to transport ourselves to work.

 Running as well as cycling and cross-country skiing are all sports where you train continuously for a relatively long time, from 20-25 min and upwards.
 Exercise provides increased fitness in the long term, but already in the short term, daily calorie consumption will increase, and if you do not start eating similarly more, you have a good opportunity to lose weight.

-The weight loss increases furthermore, if you can train in the morning.
-This is because a run of just 30 min. will cause the metabolism or the body’s consumption of calories will be increased in the next 3 to 5 hours.
-On a daily or weekly basis, such an increased metabolism, will mean that you use many more calories than before you started running.
+The weight loss increases furthermore if you can train in the morning.
+This is because a run of just 30 min. will cause the metabolism of the body’s consumption of calories will be increased in the next 3 to 5 hours.
+On a daily or weekly basis, such an increased metabolism will mean that you use many more calories than before you started running.

 If you are very overweight, i.e. more than 20 kg over the ideal weight, you must start your running training very carefully.
 Severe overweight puts a heavy strain on the body’s joint structure during running.
 For many overweight people, it will therefore be a good idea to start with cycling training and then later when the first kilos have disappeared, start on running.